MannLabs/scPortrait/docs_source/pages/sparcscmd/sparcs_split.rst

    :prog: sparcs-split

-Manipulate existing SPARCSpy single cell hdf5 datasets. sparcs-split can be used for splitting, shuffleing and compression / decompression.
+Manipulate existing scPortrait single cell hdf5 datasets. sparcs-split can be used for splitting, shuffleing and compression / decompression.

 Examples